Instance

 In Pyblish, this concept is very much the same.

-In fact, you can think of an Instance as the inverse of a file.
+as the inverse of a file.
 When loading a file into an application, what you end up with is the instance of that file.
 No matter how many times you load the file, each instance will refer to the same file on disk.